raphaeltm/EphemereSite/_services/consulting.md

 Let us know.

 We'll help you determine what resources will be necessary for your project.
-We'll evaluate the best technologies for you, figure out what kind of people you'll need to hire, find the appropriate infrastructure on which to deploy your project, and lay out a plan for you to move forward.
+We'll evaluate the best technologies for you, figure out what kind of people, if any, you'll need to hire, find the appropriate infrastructure on which to deploy your project, and lay out a plan for you to move forward.

 <a href="#" class="drift-open-chat btn btn-primary" data-msg="Tell me more about your company or project!
 What are you building?">How can we help you move forward?</a>